OSGeo/PROJ/docs/source/apps/projinfo.rst

     For example, `+proj=utm +zone=31 +datum=WGS84 +type=crs` will be identified
     with a likelihood of 70% to EPSG:32631

+.. option:: --dump-db-structure

+    .. versionadded:: 8.1

+    Outputs the sequence of SQL statements to create a new empty valid auxiliary database.
+This option can be specified as the only switch of the utility.
+    If also specifying a CRS object and the :option:`--output-id` option, the definition of the object as SQL statements will be appended.

 .. option:: --3d

     .. versionadded:: 6.3